Healing Through Nature Walks - Why Green Spaces Restore Your Mind

 Engage Your Senses

 Remove earbuds.
 Notice birdsong, wind, the smell of earth, sunlight filtering through leaves.
-Directing attention to sensory input turns a walk into a mindfulness practice.
+Directing attention to sensory input through all five senses turns a walk into a practice equivalent to mindfulness meditation.

 Slow Down